The Nightcomers-1972

 They have a kinky sex life- so what?

-There is also a weird suggestion of incest since Flora and Miles imitate what Quint and Jessel do, how far would they take it?
-The plot has good possibilities, but the film and the direction are not executed well, and things don’t come together.
+There is also a weird suggestion of incest since Flora and Miles imitate what Quint and Jessel do; how far would they take it?
+The plot has good potential, but the film and direction aren’t executed well, and things don’t come together.

 If viewing a cinematic masterpiece is desired, however, stick with the former and never look back.